lsst-dm/dmtn-198/index.rst

 First, the Hermes daemon will be modified to transmit two messages instead of one.
 Hermes will send one message to the ActiveMQ broker, which monitoring services can use.
-Hermes will send the second message is sent to a Kafka Message broker.
+Hermes will send the second message sent to a Kafka Message broker.
 The BIS will read messages sent to the Kafka Broker at each RSE site.

 Second, we will install a Kafka Broker at each RSE site, replicating messages from the Kafka Broker at the USDF.